Faisaul/state-corporate-taxes-labor-markets/README.md

 For average annual pay, the preferred specification produces a positive and statistically significant coefficient.
 The estimate remains similar after excluding counties where manufacturing accounted for more than 75% of private employment in 1990.

+I also allow counties with greater initial manufacturing exposure to follow different linear trends over time.
+With this additional control, the pay coefficient falls from 3.220 to 1.759 but remains statistically significant (SE = 0.656, p = 0.010).

 | Model | Coefficient | Standard Error |
 |---|---:|---:|
 | Employment — County + Year FE | 0.694 | 2.534 |